edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 get_entries() returns a dictionary which has stored the information  for the respective entry.

 The gene dictionary gives
--	gene name
+-	Gene name

--	protein product
+-	Protein product

 -	Accession Number

 -	Chromosomal Location

--	coding co-ordinates
+-	Coding region co-ordinates

--	amino acid for the coding region
+-	Amino acid for the coding region

--	restriction enzyme cut sites for the enzymes (EcoRI,BamHI and BsuMI) and codon frequency dictionary
+-	Restriction enzyme cut sites for the enzymes (EcoRI,BamHI and BsuMI) and codon frequency dictionary

 #### Restriction enzyme site functionality